Ghee nutrition has a long history. Ghee nutrition has been used in

 2. Reduce heat to medium-low and cook uncovered until butter turns

 to a clear golden color.
-(Butter usually begins to boils with lots
+(Note: Butter usually begins boiling with lots

 of bubbles.
-When it is done, it will have foams on top of it indicating
+When it is done, it will form foam on the top indicating

-3. Cool it and store it in dry container.
-Use ghee in you regular
+3. Cool the Ghee and store it in a dry container.
+Use Ghee in all your regular

 cooking.